toko17/DTS-extension/README.md

-# DTS-extension
+# Delivery & Tech support | extension
-Chrome extension made for helping DTS.
+Chrome extension made for helping Delivery & Tech support.

 ## How to add to chrome: